-The mining segment is engaged in the mining and exploration of nickel saprolite and limonite ore and limestone.
+The mining segment is engaged in the mining and exploration of nickel saprolite and limonite ore, limestone and quarry materials.

 The services segment is engaged in the chartering out of LCT, construction and rendering of services to CBNC, THNC and other parties.